neRok00/oriental/README.md

 ## Where to next for oriental? ##
 I think when oriental is finished, it would provide the powerful foundation required for a full fledged OGM.
 Probably, it could provide the foundation for pyorient.OGM in much the same way that 'SQLAlchemy Expression Language' is for the SQLAlchemy ORM.

+I've also allowed for and kept as close to the OrientDB document 'model', the properties they allow, and the various options for those items.
+Thus, it should be possible for oriental to generate the 'sql' necessary to actually create the database, which opens up possibilites for creating a database migration/management tool.

 However, I was building oriental to use in a project, but I have recently decided to no longer use OrientDB in that project.
 And thus, I haven't touched this code for a good 6 months, and don't plan to in the immediate future.
 So hopefully someone else will take it on and finish my work.